Squares of Differences II: Changing DirectionMay 16, 2011

 - What’s the most number of steps you can go before arriving at a square of zeroes?

 If you’ve messed around with the squares of differences, you’ll probably have noticed that most of them end with a square of zeroes after six or seven steps.
 To construct a square of twenty steps is quite a claim.
 Was there a subtraction mistake?
 Or is there some method to build squares of any depth?

 One thing mathematicians like to do is work backward.
 That might be a helpful strategy here.
 For example, if you ended up at all zeroes, where might you have come from?
 What about the turn before that?

 One of my students had a thought that maybe it would be possible to create a kind of map of possibilities, working your way out from zero.
 We found, though, that you can’t always work your way outward.
-For example, if you start here,

 you can find a square that came one level up from this one.
 In fact, there’s quite a few options of how to make one.
-Here’s one possibility (I’ve rotated the original square here):

 That first square very nicely went outward (or upward).
 But it was kind of special; it just so happened that there entries (1, 4, 7, 10) could be differences of other squares.
 Are either of the squares above as nice?
 Check out (1, 0, 4, 11).
 Can those be the differences of another square?
 Try it out!
 What about (100, 99, 103, 110)?